The Bugs Bunny Cartoon Workshop

-The Bugs Bunny Cartoon Workshop is a 1991 video game published by Hi Tech Expressions.
+The Bugs Bunny Cartoon Workshop is a 1990 video game published by Hi Tech Expressions.
+Amiga and Macintosh versions were planned but were never released.

 Gameplay

 The Bugs Bunny Cartoon Workshop is a computer animation software package for teaching how to create animated videos.

 Reception

-Roy Wagner reviewed the program for Computer Gaming World, and stated that "For quick and easy animations, The Bugs Bunny Cartoon Workshop is highly recommended (especially for children and beginners).
-It is possible to actually create some very funny cartoons and just playing with the program's options is very satisfying."
+Roy Wagner reviewed the program for Computer Gaming World, and said that "for quick and easy animations, The Bugs Bunny Cartoon Workshop is highly recommended (especially for children and beginners).
+It is possible to actually create some very funny cartoons and just playing with the program's options is very satisfying".